 “I’ve found that I’m much more likely to get a good rating accompanied by a comment when I send videos to people.
 When we put in the extra effort, they appreciate it and return it,” he says.

-If you’re not already making videos for your support tickets, here are some tips for getting up and running:
+If you’re not already making videos for your support tickets or to scale your customer support, here are some tips for getting up and running: